proof88/PRooFPS-dd/README.md

 ## History

+### v0.1.3 Private Beta (Aug 20, 2023)

+This version contains no changes to gameplay compared to the previous version except that the movement of the player might have a slightly different feeling.
+This version introduces a lot of changes to overcome network- and physics related issues experienced with v0.1 Private Beta during the LAN Party event last December:
+lost packets between server and clients, occasional huge jumps of players.

+Under-the-hood changes:
+ - **Hardening Physics Calculations**: results are now calculated in fixed timesteps, have become rate-independent i.e. updating physics with lower rate still generate same results;
+ - **Introduce Tickrate**: physics calculations and updating clients are tied now to a new rate called tickrate that is independent of framerate, that is usually lower than framerate;
+ - **CVAR "tickrate"** added for configuring tickrate: currently values between 20 and 60 Hz are supported.
+Value of 20 Hz reduces packet rate in server->client direction to 1/3 of original tickrate 60 Hz;
+ - **Regression Test Update**: now regression test runs with 2 different tickrate configs: 60 and 20 Hz and expect the same result;
+ - FPS-independent camera movement.

 ### v0.1.2 Private Beta (May 13, 2023)

 This version contains no changes to gameplay compared to the previous version, only massive code refactoring.